gstuart/RallyPracticeAndroid/README.md

 >
 > :ant: "Send" not functioning; as designed while app is under construction
 >
-> :ant: "Support" not functioning; as designed while app is under construction
->
 > :ant: "Rate The App" not functioning; as designed while app is under construction
->
-> :ant: "Setting" not functioning; as designed while app is under construction

 ## Sources